 The Five Respect Needs of Men

 The men were really touchy about this.
-A man deeply needs the woman in his life to respect his knowledge, opinions, and decisions - what I would call his judgment.
-No one wanted a silent wallflower (nor would I advocate that!), but many men wished their mate wouldn't question their knowledge or argue with their decisions all the time.
-It's a touchy (and difficult) thing in these liberated days, but what it really comes down to is their need for us to defer to them sometimes.
+A man deeply needs the woman in his life to respect his knowledge, opinions, and decisions—what I would call his judgment.
+No one wanted a silent wallflower (not would I advocate that!), but many men wished their mate wouldn’t question their knowledge or argue with their decisions all the time.
+It’s a touchy (and difficult) thing in these liberated days, but what it rea3lly comes down it is their need for us to defer to them sometimes.

 Several men confessed that they felt like their opinions and decisions were actively valued in every area of their lives except at home.
 Some men felt that their comrades at work trusted their judgment more than their own wives did.
 Also, while a man’s partners or colleagues will rarely tell him what to do (they ask him or collaborate on the decision instead), more than one wife has made the mistake of ordering her husband around like one of the kids.

 Another strong theme that emerged was that men want—even need—to figure things out for themselves.
 And if they can, they feel like they have conquered something and are affirmed as men.
 For some reason, spending hours figuring out how to put together the new DVD player is fun.
 Problem is, we want to help them—and guess how they interpret that?
 You got it: distrust.
 (It’s a wonder any relationships work and that the human race didn’t die out millennia ago!)

 And, of course, our attention is not all benign.
 Sometimes we truly don’t have confidence that our man can figure something out on his own.

 We don’t realize that the act of forcing ourselves to trust our men in little things means so much to them, but it does.
 It’s not a big deal to us, so we don’t get that it’s a big deal to them.
 We don’t get that our responses to these little choices to trust or not trust—or at least act like we do!—are interpreted as signs of our overall trust and respect for them as men.